etlbox/etlbox.website/doks_v1.8/content/docs/introduction/linking/index.md

 // Output: Elvis Presley, Marilyn Monroe
 ```

 This component is especially useful when combining data from different sources that share a common key.
+[Read more about the `MergeJoin` here](/docs/transformations/merge-join).

 ### Broadcasting Data with Multicast